beshtim/video_service/README.md

 The configuration will create a cluster with 3 containers:

 - Consumer container
-- Publisher container(yolo container)
+- yolo container
 - kafka container
 - kafdrop container
 - zookeeper container
 - minio comtainer

-The Publisher container will create a simple RESTful API application that sends data to Kafka and minio.
+The yolo container will create a simple RESTful API application that sends data to Kafka and minio.
+Also it has yolo inference.
 It will take a few seconds to come up, then will be accessible at `http://localhost:8000`.

 The Consumer container is a script that aims to wait and receive messages from Kafka.